Hubert H. Humphrey Metrodome: Minnesota Twins

-University of Minnesota Gopher football
+University of Minnesota Golden Gophers football

 The Minnesota Golden Gophers football program began playing in Metrodome for the 1982 season.
 Attendance was expected to increase over the old Memorial Stadium attendance, especially for late fall games, due to the climate controlled comfort.
 Initially, average attendance had increased over previous seasons at Memorial Stadium.
 But, the venue was removed from the traditional on-campus football atmosphere if fans wanted to attend a Gophers football game.
 Students had to take a bus from the campus to the stadium.
 The distance from the main campus, along with poor performance by the Gopher football team, caused interest to wane.

 The Gophers officially moved back onto campus, to TCF Bank Stadium, for the 2009 football season.
 The university believed an on-campus stadium would motivate its student base for increased ticket sales, and also would benefit from athletic revenues, not only for the football program, but the non-revenue sports as well.
 The new stadium reportedly cost less than half of a current-era NFL-style football stadium, and was built on what were former surface parking lots just a few blocks east of the former Memorial Stadium, with the naming rights purchased by TCF Financial Corporation.
 The University of Minnesota expected to raise more than half the cost of the stadium via private donations.
 The Gopher Stadium bill was passed by both houses on May 20, 2006, the day before the Twins Stadium bill passed.
 On May 24, 2006, Governor Pawlenty signed the Gopher bill on the university campus.

 Minnesota Vikings

-The Vikings initially supported a Superfund site in Arden Hills, but costs of developing infrastructure made the site unworkable.
+The Vikings initially preferred the option of locating a new stadium for their use at a Superfund site in Arden Hills, but costs of developing infrastructure made the site unworkable.
 A number of sites in Minneapolis were floated before the team and state settled on a location adjacent to and including the current Metrodome site.

 On May 10, 2012, the Minnesota Legislature approved funding for a new Vikings stadium on that site.
 The project had a budget of $1.027 billion, of which the Vikings covered $529 million, the state covered $348 million, and the remaining $150 million was covered by a Minneapolis hospitality tax.
 The bill was signed by Governor Dayton on May 14.
 The Vikings played in the Metrodome until the end of the 2013 season.
 The Vikings' temporary home during construction was TCF Bank Stadium.